 6. Celebrate small wins and create incentives

 Most people are very resistant to change, which is why we talk a lot about change management being a critical piece of an enterprise data strategy.
 Incentives are extremely helpful with team buy-in, so create incentives for process improvement and learning to motivate business users to use the BI platform.

 When any of your business units manage to achieve better results through BI and analytics, make sure to celebrate these victories (no matter how small they seem).
 Highlight success stories across the organization and let them serve as inspiration for other teams to find their own successes.

 At the end of the day, your BI solution will only bring benefits if enough people are willing to use the tool…and maximize its capabilities.
 Encourage team members to move on from their legacy systems, progress with robust BI solutions, and contribute to your data-driven culture.

-The Collectiv team helps enterprise teams improve user adoption rapidly.
+The Collectiv team helps enterprise teams like yours improve BI user adoption rapidly.
+Work with us.